 MM: How do you keep marketing simple?

 SAG: Mary Kay Ash always said, a confused mind does nothing.
-She emphasized the importance of being focused, and having clarity around a goal or action plan.
+She emphasized the importance of being focused and having clarity around a goal or action plan.

 To enhance productivity, she recommended that before going to sleep at night, you write down the six most important things you wanted to do the next day.
-When my team is not making the best use of time or resources, I ask them to take their annual goals and put them in the form of six most important goals.
+When my team is not making the best use of time or resources, I ask them to take their annual goals and put them in the form of the six most important goals.
 This gives my team clarity of mission, key measures of success and permission to say no if they come across a project that doesn’t fall within those goals.